(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 Always Think In Terms of Value

 I know people who waste hours upon hours every month clipping coupons and scouring websites in order to save a few dollars.
-If only they devoted so much time on a side business or starting a blog that generates income.
+If only they devoted that much time to a side business or starting a blog that generates income.
 They’d be much better off in the long run.
 Reducing expenses is important so long as you don’t lose value along the way.

 6 Things To Do Right Now